simonmichael/hledger_site/src/doc.md

 h3 { margin-top:0; }
 </style>

-hledger has a lot of documentation, to suit different needs.
-(You don't need to read them all.)
+hledger has lots of docs, listed below and in the site's sidebar, covering different needs (you don't need to read all of them).
-These docs can also be accessed from the site's sidebar.
+You can also view some of these offline, from the command line.

 ## Examples